-While the agent is running, it continuously reports system metrics to the ClearML Server (These can be monitored in the Workers and Queues page).
+While the agent is running, it continuously reports system metrics to the ClearML Server.
+You can monitor these metrics in the Orchestration page.

-Installing an Agent on machines allows it to monitor all the machine's status (GPU \ CPU \ Memory \ Network \ Disk IO).
-When managing multiple machines, this allows users to have an overview of their entire HW resources.
-What is the status of each machine, what is the expected workload on each machine and so on.
+Installing an Agent on machines allows it to monitor all the machine's status (GPU / CPU / Memory / Network / Disk IO).
+When managing multiple machines, this allows users to have an overview of their HW resources: the status of each machine, the expected workload on each machine, etc.